Graduate recruitment

 Public

-The Department of Mines, Industry Regulation and Safety (DMIRS) and the Department of Jobs, Tourism, Science and Innovation (JTSI) have come together to create an award-winning interagency graduate program (‘the program’).
+The Department of Energy, Mines, Industry Regulation and Safety (DEMIRS) and the Department of Jobs, Tourism, Science and Innovation (JTSI) have come together to create an award-winning interagency graduate program.

-You will have the opportunity to work on state-wide projects and initiatives, using your skills and knowledge to help improve the lives of the West Australian community.
-Some of the benefits of the program include:
+You will have the opportunity to work on state-wide projects and initiatives, using your skills and knowledge to help improve the lives of the Western Australian community.

-• A structured 18-month program, with tailored rotations in your home agency and/or other public sector agencies,
+• A structured 18-month program, with tailored rotations through diverse business areas, including interagency rotations.

-• A comprehensive support network, including a graduate sponsor and mentor, your graduate cohort and a coordinator,
+• A comprehensive support network, including a graduate sponsor, graduate cohort and a dedicated coordinator.

-• Flexible working hours and metropolitan Perth-based office locations.
+• Flexible work and leave arrangements and various metropolitan Perth-based office locations.

 Apply now

-Follow DMIRS on LinkedIn and Twitter for further information about the program and other employment opportunities.
+Follow DEMIRS on LinkedIn and Twitter for further information about the program and other employment opportunities.

 What are we looking for in a graduate officer?

-Each year DMIRS recruits for a range of degrees and qualifications, completed in the current or preceding year, including (but not limited to) Commerce, Spatial Science, Marketing, Human Resources, Law, Science and Engineering.
+Each year DEMIRS recruits for a range of degrees and qualifications, completed in the current or preceding two years, including (but not limited to) Commerce, Spatial Science, Marketing, Human Resources, Law, Science and Engineering.

-Beyond your qualifications, we are looking for graduates who are team players, great problem-solvers and communicators, who would like to deliver the best possible outcomes for the Western Australian community.
+Beyond your qualifications, we are looking for enthusiastic graduates who are great problem-solvers and communicators, who would like to work collaboratively to deliver the best possible outcomes for the Western Australian community.

 If this sounds like you and you look forward to starting your career within the public sector, read on to find more information about the application process.